 Medical

-These Virginians see their diseases run out of control.
+These Virginians often see their diseases run out of control, because it is too expensive to pay out-of-pocket for needed health services.
 They suffer strokes, heart attacks, and other preventable health crises.
 Instead of getting inexpensive preventive care and regular treatment for chronic diseases, many of these Virginians wind up hospitalized and with their lives and future health at risk.

 VHCF helps make primary health care available for thousands of these uninsured Virginians each year.
 Through programs and grants, the Foundation is achieving its mission of improving access to primary care for uninsured and medically-underserved Virginians.